-Gordon William McGarva was born in Winnipeg on 10 March 1935; McGarva graduated from the University of Manitoba in 1958 with a degree in architecture, where he won the thesis prize.
-Following graduation, the architect joined the firm of Kurnasky and Weinburgin Winnipeg.
-Here McGarva did what he described as “general work” for one year, before, in 1959, beginning work for the firm of Waisman and Ross.
-Here McGarva served as job captain on several large projects; he was registered as an architect in 1960 and continued to work for the same partnership in their offices at 301-208 Edmonton Street.
+Gordon William McGarva was born in Winnipeg on March 10, 1935.
+He graduated from the University of Manitoba in 1958 with a degree in architecture, and won the thesis prize.
+Following graduation, McGarva joined the firm Kurnasky and Weinburgin Winnipeg where he did what he described as “general work” for one year before joining the firm Waisman and Ross in 1959.
+Here McGarva served as job captain on several large projects.

 McGarva was elected president of the Manitoba Association of Architects in 1977.
-In an interview with the Winnipeg Free Press upon his election, he emphasized the contemporary trend of the restoration and preservation of historic buildings.
+In an interview with the Winnipeg Free Press upon his election, he emphasised the contemporary trend of the restoration and preservation of historic buildings.
 Where some architects found this type of work to be restrictive, McGarva embraced it with an unabashed fondness for the old styles.
-Standing in the banquet hall of the Fort Garry Hotel, McGarva marveled at the quality of construction and the richness of detail.
-He believed that we need to rescue our historic buildings because high-rises were no solution to the city’s renewal problems.
-People “need familiar objects, buildings and spaces to feel part of their community”, he continued, proposing that the current tax system needed an overhaul in this direction and that the emphasis should be on maintaining entire districts, like the recently rediscovered Osborne and Albert Streets.
-McGarva retired from partnership in January 2001, but remained an active consultant on several projects after this point.
+Standing in the banquet hall of the Fort Garry Hotel, McGarva marvelled at the quality of construction and the richness of detail.
+He believed that we needed to rescue our historic buildings because high-rises were no solution to the city’s renewal problems.
+People “need familiar objects, buildings and spaces to feel part of their community,” he continued, proposing that the tax system needed an overhaul in this direction and that the emphasis should be on maintaining entire districts, like the recently rediscovered Osborne and Albert Streets.
+McGarva retired from partnership in January 2001, but remained an active consultant on several projects.

 - Westwood Shopping Centre, Winnipeg, 1963

 - Zambia Institute of Technology, Kitwe, Zambia, 1972-75